ixdat/ixdat/docs/source/reader_docs/index.rst

 Reading .csv files exported by ixdat: The ``IxdatCSVReader``
 ------------------------------------------------------------

-``ixdat`` can export measureemnt data in a .csv format with necessary information in the header.
+``ixdat`` can export measurement data in a .csv format with necessary information in the header.
 See :ref:`exporters`.
 It can naturally read the data that it exports itself.
 Exporting and reading, however, may result in loss of raw data (unlike ``save()``).